rust-lang/rfcs/text/3537-msrv-resolver.md

-Ideally, we make it clear that this this is not inferred from syntax, that this is the currently running toolchain, that we ignore pre-release toolchains, and the name works well for resolver config if we decide to add "resolve to toolchain version" and want these consistent.
+Ideally, we make it clear that this this is not inferred from syntax, that this is the currently running toolchain, that we ignore pre-release toolchains, and the name works well for resolver config if we decide to add "resolve to toolchain version" and want these to be consistent.
 Some options include:
 - `"tbd-name-representing-currently-running-rust-toolchain"` can imply "infer from syntactic minimum"
 - `latest` can imply "latest globally (ie from rust-lang.org)